List of submarine and submersible incidents since 2000: HMS Talent collision

+Karen collision

+On April 15, 2015, a Royal Navy submarine transiting through the Irish Sea snagged the fishing gear of the stern trawler Karen.
+The submarine crew had misidentified the sonar contact as a merchant vessel rather than a small fishing vessel, causing them to overestimate the distance to it.
+The trawler was dragged backwards and partially submerged.
+Fortunately the fishing gear came lose and the trawler survived with some material damage, but the situation was very dangerous and recalls the FV Antares which sank under similar circumstances in 1990.

 2016

 Sinking of unknown North Korean submarine

-On March 11, 2016, CNN and the U.S. Naval Institute News reported that unnamed US officials believed a North Korean submarine had been lost at sea in the Sea of Japan.
-According to reports, the U.S. military had been observing the submarine when it "stopped" before the North Korean navy was observed searching the area by American satellites, aircraft and ships.
+On 11 March 2016, CNN and the U.S. Naval Institute News reported that unnamed US officials believed a North Korean submarine had been lost at sea in the Sea of Japan.
+According to reports, the U.S. military had been observing the submarine when it "stopped" before the Korean People's Navy was observed searching the area by American satellites, aircraft and ships.

 HMS Ambush collision

 On 20 July 2016, while operating at periscope depth on a training exercise in the Strait of Gibraltar, HMS Ambush collided with a merchant ship, sustaining significant damage to the top of her conning tower.
 The merchant vessel did not sustain any damage.
 It was reported that no crew members were injured during the collision and that the submarine's nuclear reactor section remained completely undamaged.

 2017

 UC3 Nautilus sinking

-On 11 August 2017, the privately owned midget submarine UC3 Nautilus sank off the coast of Denmark.
-Danish authorities believe its owner Peter Madsen allegedly scuttled the submarine to hide evidence in the murder of journalist Kim Wall.
+On 11 August 2017, the privately owned submarine UC3 Nautilus sank off the coast of Denmark.
+Danish authorities believe its owner Peter Madsen scuttled the submarine to hide evidence in the murder of journalist Kim Wall.
 In October 2017, Madsen admitted to dismembering Wall during their submarine trip and was later convicted of her murder.